digidem/osm-p2p-db/doc/architecture.markdown

 LevelDB implementation in node.js or by the IndexedDB wrappers when in the browser.

+# chunk-store

+Some pieces of osm-p2p-db make use of another storage abstraction for accessing fixed-size contiguous blocks. osm-p2p-db expects an `opts.store` that conforms to the [abstract-chunk-store][13] API.

+Chunk stores are instantiated with a fixed size for every chunk and they provide two methods: `put` and `get`. `put` stores a fixed-size buffer at some chunk index and `get` retrieves the fixed-size buffer at a chunk index.

+On the server, chunk stores can efficiently provide access to files on disk with no additional overhead using a module such as [fd-chunk-store][14], but in the browser, we have to use an IndexedDB wrapper such as [idb-chunk-store][15].

 # hyperlog

 osm-p2p-db provides indexes and actions on top of a [hyperlog][3].